-Let’s finish off the three museums on Mountain Road, and add a great thing to do in Albuquerque with kids: The Explora Science Center & Children’s Museum of Albuquerque.
-It’s just next door to the New Mexico Museum of Natural History and Science (and, therefore, the Albuquerque Museum) and is a great way to inspire the curiosity of your kids.
+Let’s finish off the three museums on Mountain Road and add a great thing to do in Albuquerque with kids: The Explora Science Center & Children’s Museum of Albuquerque.
+It’s next to the New Mexico Museum of Natural History and Science (and, therefore, the Albuquerque Museum).
+It is a great way to inspire your kids’ curiosity.

 6. National Hispanic Cultural Center

 Address: 1701 4th St SW, Albuquerque, NM 87102